pudly/schmopera-hugo/content/articles/pocket-concerts-loves-classical-music-newbies.md

 date = "2016-10-21T13:54:00+01:00"
 lastmod = "2016-10-24T11:21:00+01:00"
 publishDate = "2016-10-21T23:40:00+01:00"
-slug = "pocket-concerts-loves-classical-music-newbies"
-title = "Pocket Concerts loves classical music newbies!"
+short_description = "\"If you or someone you know has never heard live classical music before, we want to give you the most intense and personal experience we can, for FREE.
+All you have to do is post a photo or video of yourself on Instagram or Twitter with the hashtag #classicalnewbie and tell us why you want to come.\"" slug = "pocket-concerts-loves-classical-music-newbies" title = "Pocket Concerts loves classical music newbies!"
 +++